Gynecomastia Surgery Goes National

 The physiology of the development of breasts in body builders can be complex.
 However, as a simple explanation, the testosterone hormones or pro hormones are partly converted to estrogen (the female sex hormone), which can cause gynecomastia in some men.
 Pain in the area of glandular tissue is more common in these men.
 Pain indicates inflammation and irritation of the adjacent nerves.
 The chest area can be sensitive to touch and even something rubbing on the area can be quite painful.
 This pain often subsides with time as the tissue “burns out” and becomes less inflamed and more fibrotic.

 These men have tough, well-localized glandular tissue that must be removed in its entirety.
 The gland can adhere to the overlying skin and to the underlying muscle.
-The goal is to remove as much of the gland as possible so that recurrence is uncommon even in those who continue to use hormones or pro hormones.
+The goal of surgery is to remove as much of the gland as possible so that recurrence is uncommon even in those who continue to use hormones or pro hormones.
 These cases are often more challenging, as it is more difficult to work with the tissues after you remove a firm, adherent mass.
 The surrounding area needs to be contoured so the result is smooth and even.

 Appropriate anesthesia is a compliment to any surgical procedure.
 Local anesthesia is best suited for only the smallest of cases, usually limited to those who have a small amount of fullness in Zone 1.
 Adequate contouring means reduction of tissue down to the sensitive area of the pectoralis muscle.
 Treatment of Zones 2 and 3 is difficult without general anesthesia because of the proximity of the Zones to the abundant nerves under the arm.